Your journey is not a straight line. And that is okay.

 [Contact details]

-Script 2: Chase after 6 weeks (no response)
+Script 2: Chase after 6 weeks with no response

 Dear [Name],

-I am following up on my EHC needs assessment request sent on [date].
+I am following up on my EHC needs assessment request submitted on [date] — now [X] weeks ago.

-Under Section 36(9) of the Children and Families Act 2014, you must respond within 6 weeks.
+Under Section 36(9) of the Children and Families Act 2014, you are required to notify me of your decision within 6 weeks of receiving my request.

-If I do not receive a response, I will submit a formal complaint and consider legal action.
+Please confirm your decision in writing within 48 hours.
+If I do not receive a response I will submit a formal complaint to the Director of Children's Services and consider referring to the Local Government and Social Care Ombudsman.

 Yours sincerely,